mokytis/lukespademan.com/content/about/index.md

 ## About Me

-### Summary
+Hey!
 My name is Luke Spademan.
-Amongst other things, I am

-* A Student
-* An advocate of opensouce software
-* A STEM Ambassador
-* Dyslexic
+I am a dyslexic Cyber Security student who advocates the use of open source software.

 ### GPG